ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/lit-ssr.md

 # Lit SSR

-A Greenwood plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer instead of WCC.
+A plugin for using [**Lit**'s SSR capabilities](https://github.com/lit/lit/tree/main/packages/labs/ssr) as a custom server-side renderer instead of Greenwood's default renderer (WCC).
 This plugin also gives the ability to statically render entire pages and layouts to output completely static sites.
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-postcss) for complete usage information, in particular the [caveats section](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit#caveats).

 ## Prerequisite